manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	1. Fix the issue as applicable and `push` from clone to fork.

-		You can wait for Github to build the I/O pages automatically or re-run the jobs manually as explained earlier.
+		You can wait for Github to build the I/O pages automatically or rerun the jobs manually as explained earlier.

 		![Build job success](./images/github/gh-pages-07-build-job-success.jpg " ")